Red-cockaded woodpecker: Ecology

-A significant competitor is the pileated woodpecker, who is known for doubling the width of cavities in trees, making the tree as a whole uninhabitable to the red-cockaded woodpecker.
+The red-cockaded woodpecker is a keystone species in southern pine forest ecosystems.
+Their cavities are used secondarily by at least 27 species of vertebrates, including small birds (e.g., eastern bluebirds, tufted titmouse, and great crested flycatcher), mammals (e.g., evening bat), herpetofauna (e.g., broad-headed skinks, gray treefrogs), and invertebrates (e.g., wasps, bees, moths, and ants).

+Pileated woodpeckers (Dryocopus pileatus), often enlarge cavities created by red-cockaded woodpeckers, making the tree uninhabitable to the red-cockaded woodpecker, but providing habitat for larger birds like eastern screech owls, wood ducks, and American kestrels.
+Smaller animals, like the red-bellied woodpecker, red-headed woodpecker, and southern flying squirrel may compete with red-cockaded woodpeckers for unenlarged nests.

 Conservation

 The red-cockaded woodpecker suffers from habitat fragmentation when habitable pines are removed.
 When a larger cluster of birds gets split up, it is difficult for the young to find mates and eventually becomes an issue regarding species dispersal.
 While dispersing in search of new places to settle, the red-cockaded woodpecker encounters habitats of competing woodpecker species.

 The red-cockaded woodpecker has been the focus of conservation efforts even before the passing of the Endangered Species Act in 1973.
-In Florida, pairs are being released at DuPuis Management Area and other privately-owned land.
+In Florida, pairs are being released at DuPuis Management Area and other privately owned land.

 Due to the high importance of nesting habitat on the woodpecker's reproduction, much management has been dedicated to create ideal and more numerous nesting sites.
 Nesting clusters have been spared from forestry activity to preserve old-growth, large diameter trees.
 The nesting sites themselves have also been managed to make them more appealing.
 The use of controlled burning has been used to reduce deciduous growth around nesting colonies.
 The red-cockaded woodpecker has been shown to prefer nesting sites with less deciduous growth.
 The use of controlled burning must be exercised with caution due to the highly flammable resin barriers formed by the woodpecker.

 In an effort to increase the red-cockaded woodpecker population, states such as Texas, Louisiana, Alabama, and Georgia's wildlife management are creating artificial cavities in Longleaf Pine trees.
 There are two methods in which wildlife management officers use to insert cavities in long leaf pines.
 The most respected and latest approach is to carve out a nesting cavity in the tree and insert a man-made rot-resistant wooden box with a PVC pipe small enough for only a red-cockaded woodpecker to fit through.
 These boxes, also known as "inserts", can last up to 10 years.
 The older and less used approach is to drill a cavity into the tree in hopes that the birds will settle there and nest.